brianyingling/notes/frontend_masters/deep_javascript_foundations_v3/11-objects.md

 methods in a class that get passed into a setTimeout will lose its this binding

 assigning functions to the `this` object in a class creates a new function for every instance.
 It's NOT on the prototype and shared across all instances; every instance has its own copy of the function.
 This is inefficient.
+If you end up doing this, don't use the class structure, just use the module pattern.
+Class system can work for polymorphism and inheritance